ChickenProp/chickenprop.github.com/drafts/haskenthetical.md

 I have a long list of things I'd like to include in future.
 Probably the ones that interest me most right now are macros[^hygenic], [extensible records](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/scopedlabels.pdf), and compilation.
 I don't know how macros and compilation are supposed to fit together, but I have some vague ideas in my head.
 And clearly it's been done in the past, so I assume I can find out how.

-[^hygenic]: I don't think I'll try for hygenic macros, despite [recent events](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2#/media/File:SARS-CoV-2_without_background.png).
+[^hygenic]: I don't think I'll try for hygienic macros, despite [recent events](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2#/media/File:SARS-CoV-2_without_background.png).
 My only experience with those has been in the small amount of Racket I've worked on, and I didn't manage to get my head around them.

 Other things include IO, comments, imports, exhaustiveness checking and FFI.
 Maybe typeclasses, but I'm curious whether macros and lazy evaluation can make those less useful.
 Maybe lazy evaluation, but I'm on the fence about that.

 Open variants (the sum-type version of extensible records) might be on that list too, but I'm not familiar with any prior uses of them so I guess there's probably something that makes them difficult?
 Maybe they're just not very ergonomic in actual use, in which case cool, they'll fit right in.

 What I have so far isn't very interesting as a language, but it might be interesting enough to be worth writing about.

-You can check out the source code on GitHub.

 ### General language overview